-An elected County official (the "Requester") has asked the Ethics Commission whether he will violate the Ethics Code if he teaches a course at a local educational institution.
-The educational institution has offered a position to the Requester to teach this course in his area of expertise.
-The Requester was offered this teaching position for the Fall 2023 semester, but the teaching job could extend beyond that if all goes well.
-The Requester has been offered a sum for this teaching job at a salary which is the norm for this institution for such work.
+An elected County official (the "Requester") has asked the Ethics Commission whether he will violate the Ethics Code if he teaches another course at a local educational institution.
+The educational institution has asked the Requester to teach a course in his area of expertise beginning this fall.
+For teaching this new course, the Requester will be compensated at the same rate as he was paid for other courses he has taught there.
+The Requester has stated that no County resources will be used to teach this course and the teaching of this course will not interfere with his County working hours.
 The educational institution agreed not to advertise that one of its teachers is an elected New Castle County official.
-In general, the Requester's office does not handle matters involving the educational institution.
+The Requester's office does not handle matters involving the educational institution and the Requester and he will not use any information he receives from his County work while teaching this additional course.